Duchies in Sweden: History

 The first use in Swedish of the title of hertig was in 1266 by Prince Magnus, son of Princess Ingeborg and Birger Jarl.
 That title (derived from German "herzog") then replaced the older Nordic "jarl", both translated into the Latin title dux, However, professor of art history Jan Svanberg is of the opinion that since Birger Jarl (died 1266) was depicted with a ducal coronet of English and continental European design, he actually was a duke, and that his Latin title of Dux Sueorum should be given as Duke and Regent of Sweden in English.
 Svanberg's opinion would then make duchesses of both of Birger's wives Ingeborg (died 1254) and Matilda (died 1288), in English usage.

-From the 13th century and until 1618, in some Swedish royal houses, when a king had more than one son, he gave each or some of them duchies to rule as fiefs.
+In the 13th and 14th century, kings of the Bjälbo dynasty gave his sons duchies to rule as fiefs.
 The geography of these duchies could be unclear, as they were not always within the boundaries of one province and could also be reallotted with territorial changes.
 Feuds between a king and ducal brothers were common, and ended at times in assassination and fratricide.
-There was only one non-royal Swedish duke, Benedict, Duke of Halland and Finland.
+There was only one non-royal Swedish duke, Bengt Algotsson, Duke of Halland and Finland in 1350s.
+The tradition was discontinued during the Kalmar union.

-After the Kalmar Union period, just before his death in 1560, King Gustav I continued the tradition by making his sons John, Magnus and Carl powerful dukes, together ruling much more of the kingdom than their older half-brother Eric, who had held a duchy in the southeast.
+After the Kalmar Union period, just before his death in 1560, King Gustav I took up the tradition by making his sons John, Magnus and Carl powerful dukes, together ruling much more of the kingdom than their older half-brother Eric, who had held a duchy in the southeast.
 When Eric became King Eric XIV, the imbalance of power his father had created became destructive.
 John, with the aid of Carl, eventually revolted, dethroned Eric and became king; Magnus proved unimportant due to mental health issues, but Carl's duchy of Södermanland prospered as a separate territory for several decades and also made his eventual rise to the throne possible.
 His duchy was inherited by his younger son, Carl Philip, who died in 1622 having been the last holder of one of the semi-autonomous Swedish duchies, which his brother, King Gustav II Adolph, officially abolished in 1618.